radius-project/bicep-types-aws/artifacts/bicep/aws/aws.finspace/default/types.md

 * **SuperuserParameters**: [SuperuserParameters](#superuserparameters) (WriteOnly)
 * **Tags**: [Tag](#tag)[] (WriteOnly): An array of key-value pairs to apply to this resource.

+## Environment_AttributeMap
+### Properties
+* **Key**: string: The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string: The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## FederationParameters
 ### Properties
 * **ApplicationCallBackURL**: string: SAML metadata URL to link with the Environment